 At Eagle Bank and Trust Company of Missouri, we understand that once in a while, everyone has questions about bank products, services and their finances in general.
-Every week we post a new question and solution.
-If you have a question, ask the banker.
+If you have a question, ask a banker.

 Eagle Bank believes that it's our responsibility to provide our community and customers with financial education and related resources including:

 - In-school educational programs on a variety of topics ranging from credit and student loans to savings and investing

 - The latest information on current bank products and services

 - Identity Theft Protection and Privacy Protection

 - Other Resources and Opportunities to Learn more such as the links below: